shakenfist/kerbside-patches/README.md

 # ==================================================
 # All patches applied correctly.
 # ==================================================

+# Now we can build images.
+Note that you can use --build-targets and
+# --build-images to override the default behaviour.
+So for example this
+# would build _all_ container images for 2023.1, but not for any other release:
+#     ./buildall.sh --build-targets "2023.1" --build-images "all" --defer-tests

+./buildall.sh
 ```

 This process is automated for gitlab users using the included `.gitlab-ci.yml`